 I then went on to make the Raspberry and Almond Traybake.
 The recipe asked for Stevia drops, which I couldn't find at all in either Sainsburys or Holland and Barrett.
 I was keen to bake this, so decided to leave out the Stevia.

 I figured that as Xylitol was part of the recipe, it would be fine.
 And it was.
 I didn't have any Xylitol icing sugar, so dusted with Xylitol instead, in the same way, you would dust a Victoria Sponge.
 Again, the cake was delicious.

 The book also contains a glossary of ingredients and useful notes about sugar substitutes, Coconut Oil, Butters and flours such as Almond, Coconut, Buckwheat and Spelt flour.

 If you're looking to bake with and without sugar, you'll need room in your cupboards for the additional products.
 I'm sure if you search online, you'll be able to buy in bulk, making it much cheaper.

 I was pleasantly surprised at how nice the Xylitol tasted and will certainly look to use it again.
 I'll also bake the cookies again, perhaps this time making the Lemon and Macadamia nut version using cashew butter.

 There's a picture for just about every recipe which will delight a lot of bakers.
 The picture of one particular recipe which is my favourite, is the Pistachio cake with Rosewater Icing.
 I think this should have been on the front cover of the book.

 I'm keeping this book handy in my kitchen.
 There's a few more recipes I want to try such as the Mandarin, Rosemary, Slice Oil and Almond cake and a Carrot cake using coconut and almond flour with a maple syrup and cinnamon cream cheese topping using Xylitol as the sweetener.

-Baking without Sugar by Sophie Michell.
-Available on Amazon
+Baking Without Sugar by Sophie Michell.
+Available online at uk.Bookshop.org